rosiegalezia/team-profile-generator/README.md

 ## Usage

+An example Team Profile page is available [here](https://rosiegalezia.github.io/team-profile-example/).
 A screenshot of the final site can be seen below.
 ![Screenshot of 'Team' page](./assets/Screenshot.png)

 ## Credits